sbeam-dev/SbeamRSS/README.md

 + Text can't be selected in reading page.
 Waiting for the flutter_html package to implement this feature.
 + The Scrollbar in reading page can't be updated instantly.
 It's a workaround to avoid severe performance issue.
 + TargetSDK reverted from 30 to 29 to avoid breaking `fluttertoast`.
++ There is a bug([Flutter issue](https://github.com/flutter/flutter/issues/70744)) when inputting new subscription.
+It has been fixed but not yet included in the current release.
 + If you have other suggestions, feel free to open an issue!

 ## Building